n0no123/workshop-devcontainer/README.md

 ### Step 05-2: Settings

-You can also change the settings of VsCode inside the container, doing-so only affect the settings on your container, it will not change your local configuration.
+You can also change the settings of VsCode inside the container, doing-so only affects the settings of your container, it will not change your local configuration.

-For exemple, if we have [fish](https://fishshell.com/) installed, you could make it the default shell when creating a new integrated terminal with the folowing snipet:
+For exemple, if we have [fish](https://fishshell.com/) installed, you could make it the default shell when creating a new integrated terminal with the following snippet:

 *Go to settings, for that you can use <kbd>ctrl</kbd> + <kbd>,</kbd> then select the setting you wish to override in the container, then click on more action or use <kbd>⇧ shift</kbd> + <kbd>F9</kbd> and click on Copy Settings as JSON.*